-With someone who suffers from depression, you will have to be aware of their needs more carefully, because their needs will often tend to overwhelm yours.
+With someone who suffers from depression, you will have to be aware of their needs more carefully because their needs will often overwhelm yours.

 That doesn’t mean that you have to be less supportive of them or show less care towards them, but that you need to be careful not to forget about your own needs and neglect yourself in favor of the other’s wants.

-No matter how hard your dating partners feel their ailment’s mental pain, you always have to show your care and attention towards them.
+No matter how hard your dating partners feel mental strain, you always have to care and pay attention to them.

-Accept them how they are and stop trying to alter their view on themselves.
+Accept how they are and stop trying to alter their view of themselves.

 Be curious and show interest in them when they’re feeling at their worst.
-It is essential to be sympathetic towards them and empathically engaged, without trying to alter their point of view.
+It is essential to be sympathetic towards a depressed partner and empathically engaged without altering their point of view.

-Things may occasionally tend to escalate to somewhat difficult levels with people who suffer from depression, but you always have to keep reminding yourself of the positive aspects of the person that you are interacting with.
+Things may occasionally escalate to somewhat difficult levels with people who suffer from depression.
+Still, you always have to keep reminding yourself of the positive aspects of the person you are interacting with.

-Constantly reminding yourself of the other’s positive attributes is essential when you see that your social interactions with them might be going towards an unpleasant direction.
+Constantly reminding yourself of the other’s positive attributes is essential when you see that your interactions with them might be going in an unpleasant direction.

 You will learn that the only way to help your partner’s ailment is to offer them the most compassion and care that you can, without trying to change their take on life and the world around them.